bayulus/Detecting-Command-Injection-Attacks/README.md

 <img src="https://github.com/bayulus/Detecting-Command-Injection-Attacks/blob/main/img/12.png?raw=true" >

-As you can see, the source IP address originates from **China (CHINANET Jiangsu Province Network)** and has been reported multiple times in **AbuseIPDB**, confirming its association with malicious activity.
+As you can see, the source IP address originates from **China** and has been reported multiple times in **AbuseIPDB**, confirming its association with malicious activity.

 This intelligence can be leveraged to:
 - Block the IP address at the firewall or WAF.